aws-samples/mistral-on-aws/MCP/MCP_Mistral_app_demo/README.md

 ## Configuration

-Tool servers are configured in the `server_configs.py` file.
-You can modify this file to add, remove, or reconfigure tool servers.
+- Tool servers are configured in the `server_configs.py` file
+- AWS Bedrock settings are in the `config.py` file
+- The web interface allows changing AWS region and model ID at runtime

+## Implementation Details

+- Uses Amazon Bedrock's Converse API for structured conversations
+- Supports multimodal inputs with raw binary image data
+- Implements error handling for image processing and API calls
+- Automatically resizes large images for API compatibility

 ## License